 The Partnership has developed procedures to evaluate its long-lived assets for possible impairment periodically or whenever events or changes in circumstances indicate an asset's net book value may not be recoverable.
 Potential events or circumstances include, but are not limited to, specific events such as a reduction in economically recoverable reserves or production ceasing on a property for an extended period.
 This analysis is based on historic, current and future performance and considers both quantitative and qualitative information.
-As a result of the Partnership's analyses, NRP had no impairment expense during the three months ended March 31, 2024 and 2023.
+As a result of the Partnership's analyses, NRP had no impairment expense during the three and six months ended March 31, June 30, 2024 and recorded immaterial impairment expenses during the three and six months ended June 30, 2023.